 Speaking of multiculturalism, they say ICCA Dubai is a melting pot of different cultures.
 We have students from various parts of the world, and an occasion like Ramadan and the tradition of iftar is a fantastic opportunity to bring everyone together.
 This Ramadan at ICCA Dubai, we had more reasons to celebrate, as our senior batch for Professional Cookery was graduating as well.
 It was an exciting time for the junior batch, as it was an excellent opportunity for them to bring the iftar and the graduation ceremony buffet together.

 The iftar buffet theme was ‘Taste of Africa’, where they spread an exemplary display of African cuisine to tantalize our taste buds.
-The buffet was a three-course menu with a variety of salads, starters, main dishes, desserts and some delightful drinks to accompany the delicious spread of food.
+The buffet was a three-course menu with a variety of salads, starters, main dishes, desserts and some delightful drinks to accompany the delicious spread.

 Amidst the multicultural crowd and enjoying the flavours which were unique to me, I felt ICCA Dubai’s selection of the theme for the iftar-graduation buffet was a wonderful gesture that demonstrates it being a melting pot of cultures from around the world and also showcases the multicultural harmony of Dubai.